jootse84/jootse84.github.io/_posts/2017-02-28-mental-note:-vi-useful-commands.md

 ### [NORMAL_MODE] SELECT MULTIPLE LINES

 For example, if I'm on line 5 and I want to select to line 35, I might press *ma* to place mark *a* on line 5, then *:35* to move to line 35.
-Shift + v to enter linewise visual mode, and finally *`a* to select back to mark a.
+Shift + v (or Crtl + v to select just columns) to enter linewise visual mode, and finally *`a* to select back to mark a.

 ### [NORMAL_MODE] COPY UNTIL THE START/END OF THE LINE